ebertek/bjornify/README.md

 - ⏭️ `!next` — Skip to the next track
 - ⏸️ `!pause` — Pause playback

+You can also use slash commands — these will only be visible to you.

+- 🔍 `/add` — Search for tracks and add the selected one to the queue
+- ⏭️ `/next` — Skip to the next track
+- ⏸️ `/pause` — Pause playback

 ## 🐳 Docker Compose

 ### `compose.yaml`